ministryofjustice/laa-criminal-applications-datastore/README.md

 **NOTE:** never use `docker-compose` for a real production environment.
 This is only provided to test a local container.
 The actual docker images used in the cluster are built as part of the deploy pipeline.

-Additionally, to only run the DynamoDB Local, use:

-* `docker-compose up dynamodb-local`

-This is the recommended way for development as code changes are visible immediately.

 ## API (work in progress)

-There is a basic RESTful API to store and retrieve documents from DynamoDB.
+There is a basic RESTful API to store and retrieve documents from the database.
-The `Datastore::V1::Applications` grape class is quite self explanatory and declares what are the endpoints and their parameters (optional or required).
+The `Datastore::V2::Applications` grape class is quite self explanatory and declares what are the endpoints and their parameters (optional or required).

 At the moment these endpoints are:

-* `POST /api/v1/applications` to create an application, passing the payload in the body as `application`.
+* `POST /api/v2/applications` to create an application, passing the payload in the body as `application`.
+* `POST /api/v2/searches` performs searches (refer to the class for params)
-* `GET /api/v1/applications` list all applications (refer to the class for params)
+* `GET /api/v2/applications` list all applications (refer to the class for params)
-* `GET /api/v1/applications/{id}` get an application by its ID
+* `GET /api/v2/applications/{id}` get an application by its ID
-* `PUT /api/v1/applications/{id}` update an application by its ID (currently only `status` param)
+* `PUT /api/v2/applications/{id}/return` returns an application by its ID
-* `DELETE /api/v1/applications/{id}` delete an application by its ID
-* `GET /api/v1/health` checks connection to DynamoDB
+* `GET /api/v2/health` checks connection to the database